-- 2.2.1 ACAS I provides Traffic Advisories (TA) that indicate on a display the bearing, range, and altitude relative to own-ship of transponder-equipped aircraft to assist the flightcrew in the visual acquisition of what is referred to as an "intruder aircraft." - 2.2.2 ACAS II provides both TAs for intruder aircraft and Resolution Advisories (RA) for what is referred to as "threat aircraft."
-RAs are recommended vertical maneuvers, or vertical maneuver restrictions that maintain or increase the vertical separation between aircraft for collision avoidance purposes. - 2.2.3 ACAS III is in development and will incorporate RAs with vertical and horizontal maneuvers for collision avoidance.
+- 2.2.1 ACAS I provides Traffic Advisories (TA) that indicate on a display the bearing, range, and altitude relative to own-ship of nearby aircraft with an operating transponder to assist the flightcrew in the visual acquisition of what is referred to as an "intruder aircraft." - 2.2.2 ACAS II provides both TAs for intruder aircraft and RAs for what is referred to as "threat aircraft."
+RAs are recommended vertical maneuvers, or vertical maneuver restrictions that maintain or increase the vertical separation between aircraft to mitigate the risk of airborne collision. - 2.2.3 ACAS III is in development and will incorporate RAs with vertical and horizontal maneuvers for collision avoidance.